ExplainedRE/website/content/posts/flare-on 7 - Break/index.md

 ## String Encryption

-The pseudo code looks like this:
+The pseudo-code looks like this:

 ```cpp
 _BYTE *__cdecl get_string(int a1)